wurl2013/About_me/index.md

+---
+layout: post
-## Welcome to Ruolai's GitHub Page
+title: “Welcome to Ruolai's GitHub Page”
+author: Ruolai Wu
+date: '2017/03/19'
+---

 ### About me
 I am a graduate student from University of California, Davis.
 I double-majored in Statistics and Horticulture & Agronomy.
 My research focuses mainly agroecology.
 For Statistics, I am interested in Data Visualization and Geostatistics.I am proficient in R and Python.
 In UC Davis, I also worked as TA and GSR.
 Before UC Davis, I was an undergraduate student in Zhejiang Univerysity, China, where I studied environmental chemistry and plant physiology.